shakacode/turbolinks/README.md

 Turbolinks.visit("/edit", { action: "replace" })
 ```

-Note that programmatic visits trigger the `turbolinks:visit` event and may be canceled by listeners, in which case no navigation will occur.

 ## Observing Navigation Events

 Turbolinks emits events that allow you to track the navigation lifecycle and respond to page loading.
 Except where noted, events are fired on `document`.